REFERENCE TITLE: cellular telephone use; texting; driving

 Sec.
 2. Warning period

-Notwithstanding section 28-1222, Arizona Revised Statutes, as added by this act, for the purpose of informing and educating persons who operate motor vehicles, beginning January 1, 2011 through January 31, 2011, any law enforcement officer authorized to issue traffic complaints may stop motor vehicles and shall only issue a warning to persons violating section 28-1222, Arizona Revised Statutes, as added by this act.
+For the purpose of informing and educating persons who operate motor vehicles, beginning on January 1, 2010 through January 31, 2010, any law enforcement officer authorized to issue traffic complaints may stop motor vehicles and issue verbal warnings to persons who would be violating section 28-1192, Arizona Revised Statutes, as added by this act, if it was effective on the day the warning is issued.

 Sec.
 3. Effective date